ToonJay/Comp345_RISK/README.md

 # COMP345_RISK – Risk-like Game Implementation

 This project is based on **COMP 345** (Advanced C++), a course from Concordia University.
-It’s a solo implementation of a team-based semester project that was originally completed in a past year.
+It’s a solo implementation of a semester project from a past year that's usually done in teams of 5.
 I am **not currently enrolled in the course**, and this assignment comes from a different semester than the one during which I took the class — meaning I had **never done this version before**.

 ---

 ## 📌 Overview

 The project simulates the mechanics of **Warzone**, a Risk-like strategy board game published by Hasbro.
-Although the original assignment spans **three phases**, this implementation includes only **Assignments 1 and 2**, which already encompass the **complete core game mechanics**.
+Although the original project is done through **3 assignments**, this implementation includes only **Assignments 1 and 2**, which already encompass the **complete core game mechanics**.

-**Assignment 3** introduces additional AI player behaviors and tournament features.
-However, the instructions were vague, open-ended, and difficult to interpret without access to a course instructor.
+**Assignment 3** introduces AI player behaviors and a tournament feature.
+However, the instructions were vague, open-ended, and difficult to interpret without being able to talk to a teacher/instructor.
-Since the design pattern involved — the **Strategy** pattern — is a simple and easy-to-understand concept, I saw no added value in implementing Assignment 3 under unclear requirements.
-Therefore, I opted to consider the project complete after A2, as it already provided a complete and functioning game logic system.
+Additionally, the assignment is mainly about the **Strategy Design Pattern**, which is simple and easy to understand.
+As such, I decided not to implement Assignment 3 and to instead consider the project complete after Assignment 2, as it already provides a complete implementation of the game mechanics.

 ---